pdjstone/wsuspect-proxy/README.md

 is being correctly inserted.

 ## Customisation
 Modify payloads/payloads.ini to change the payloads and their arguments.

 ## Known Issues

-- Currently doesn't support Windows 10, though it should be simple matter of adding the correct GUID to the XML templates
+- Currently doesn't support Windows 10 targets, though it should be simple matter of adding the correct GUIDs to the XML templates
 - Doesn't yet support Python 3

 ## Screenshots